 Term Definition Capacity Building Capacity building is an ongoing process through which individuals, groups, organizations and societies enhance their ability to identify and meet development challenges.
-Corruption Corruption is defined as the misuse of entrusted pow ver for personal or private gain.
-GRI Standards 5 ustainability reporting.
+Corruption Corruption is defined as the misuse of entrusted pow Corruption is defined as the misuse of entrusted power for personal or private gain.
+GRI Standards ustainability reporting.
 They feature a modular, interrelated reporting on a range of economic, environmental and social Greenhouse Gas (GHG) Gases in the atmosphere that absorb and emit therm carbon dioxide, methane, nitrous oxide and ozone nal and infrared radiation.
-Greenhouse gases include water vapor, GRI rganization that promotes economic, environmental and organizations with a comprehensive sustainability reporting Independent Director or representing legal entity) is one whose directorship whose judgment is therefore unlikely to be influenced by ISO 26000 and organizations can operate in a socially responsible way hat contribute to the health and welfare of the society.
+Greenhouse gases include water vapor, GRI rganization that promotes economic, environmental and organizations with a comprehensive sustainability reporting Independent Director · · · · · · · · · · · · · · · · · · · or representing legal entity) is one whose directorship whose judgment is therefore unlikely to be influenced by ISO 26000 s and organizations can operate in a socially responsible way hat contribute to the health and welfare of the society.
 Money Laundering The act of concealing the identity, origin or destination on of often illegally-obtained money.
-Project Finance rather than the balance sheets of the project sponso The long-term financing of infrastructure and industrial projects based on the projected cash flows of the project rather than the balance sheets of the project sponsors.
+Project Finance The long-term financing of infrastructure and industrial projects based on the projected cash flows of the project rather than the balance sheets of the project sponsors.
 Usually, a project financing structure involves a number of equity investors, known as sponsors, as well as a syndicate of banks that provide loans to the operation.
-SMEs According to the Central Bank of Jordan, the below c enterprises as follows: According to the Central Bank of Jordan, the below criteria were launched in June 2011 to identify small and medium enterprises as follows: Small Enterprise Medium Enterprise Assets or sales lees than JOD MM 1 Assets or sales between JOD MM 1-3 Between 5-20 Employees Between 21-100 Employees Not a public shareholding, insurance or financial intermediary Stakeholder Engagement A commitment from the organization to transparent honest dialogue with key stakeholder groups, not only to make them aware of the organizations activities, but also to understand and address their concerns through a two-way dialogue.
+SMEs According to the Central Bank of Jordan, the below c enterprises as follows: riteria were launched in June 2011 to identify small and medium Small Enterprise Medium Enterprise Assets or sales lees than JOD MM 1 Assets or sales between JOD MM 1-3 Between 5-20 Employees Between 21-100 Employees Not a public shareholding, insurance or financial intermediary Stakeholder Engagement A commitment from the organization to transparent honest dialogue with key stakeholder groups, not only to make them aware of the organizations activities, but also to understand and address their concerns through a two-way dialogue.
 Stakeholders Group or persons who impact the organization or are impacted by the organization directly or indirectly.
 Stakeholders include: shareholders, employees, customers, suppliers, the environment, local communities and the government.
-Sustainable Reporting The practice of measuring, disclosing and being according performance toward the goal of sustainable develop ountable to internal and external stakeholders for organizational ment.
-Sustainable Development Development that meets the needs of the present with their own needs. ithout compromising the ability of future generations to meet
+Sustainable Reporting The practice of measuring, disclosing and being accountable to internal and external stakeholders for organizational performance toward the goal of sustainable development.
+Sustainable Development Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.